Where it all Began…

 On June 8, 2002, the winery’s doors opened.
 Our flagship wines were for sale and we created a place for folks to come and taste them.
 We called it Samson Estates in honor of our father, Sam.

 We built a sparkling stainless steel production floor replete with oak barrels and a viewing window for visitors.
 Our lovely public tasting room has wood beams, fire hearth, and terracotta tile in warm welcoming colors.
 The patio, for warm weather picnicking and wine bibbing, has a view of our fields and the Cascade Mountains.

 As you can see, family is of the utmost importance to us.

 Rob is Samson Estates winemaker and horticulturist, managing not only Samson Estates Winery, but the companies berry farm as well.
 Dhar does winery administration and marketing, while working full time in nearby British Columbia.

 Fruit of the vine and vineless wines.

 We offer several viniferous varieties, using only Washington State grapes; off-dry fruit wines, and dessert wines from local berries and hazelnuts.

-We’re most excited about our fruit wines, not only the traditional dessert varieties, but our quaffable, true to the fruit, off-dry berry wines that have already begun to get notice and win awards.
-Because of the right soils, mild winters and cool summers.
-Our winery is located in the Nooksack River Valley grows 65 percent of the raspberries grown in North America, which makes up proud to say we grow almost all of our own fruit (and if its not grown by us, it’s grown by our neighbors).
-This is just one of the exciting community aspects of what we’re doing.
+We’re most excited about our fruit wines, from our traditional dessert varieties, to our quaffables, true to the fruit, off-dry berry wines which have developed a reputation as award winners.
+This has been made possible because of the right soils, mild winters and cool summers.
+Our winery is located in the Nooksack River Valley which grows 65 percent of the raspberries grown in North America, which makes up proud to say we grow almost all of our own fruit (and if its not grown by us, it’s grown by our neighbors).
+This is just one of the exciting community aspects that makes us proud of what we are doing!